bishDOTexe/bishDOTexe.github.io/_posts/2022-07-13-enumeration_using_gobuster.md

 One specific tool that can help us as Ethical Hackers perform website enumeration is a tool I have grown quite fond of - gobuster.
 G obuster is written in the language 'go' which was developed by Engineers at Google being statically typed and similar to the C programming language.
-Due to the availability within the Linux OS and package installers, the latest version may not always be available.
+Due to the availability within some distros of linux OS and select package installers, the latest version may not always be installed directly.
-A separate install of 'go' must be installed and the updated GitHub repository pulled from [HERE].
-See here for basic install instructions.
+A separate install of 'go' can be performed and the updated GitHub repository pulled from [HERE].
+See basic linux package install instructions below.

 ```
 sudo apt install gobuster